eralmendral/BaguioStrideWebsite/BUILD_APP.md

 - Check that CocoaPods is installed: `pod --version`
 - Verify Flutter is properly configured: `flutter doctor`
 - Ensure you're building on macOS (iOS builds require macOS)
+- **Code Signing Issues:**
+  - Open `ios/Runner.xcworkspace` in Xcode
+  - Go to Runner target > Signing & Capabilities
+  - Ensure "Automatically manage signing" is checked
+  - Verify your Development Team is selected
+  - Sign in to Xcode with your Apple ID: Xcode > Preferences > Accounts
+  - Accept any Apple Developer agreements if prompted

 ### Android Build Fails
 - Install Android Studio from: https://developer.android.com/studio